Lewes House

 Lewes, East Sussex

-The rugged in situ concrete retaining walls of the riverbank morph into slightly more refined board-marked concrete on the ground floor, which gives way to Corten rainscreen cladding above.
-Simple inventive moves, such as reversing the way the Corten sheets are hung, create a subtle play between openness and solidity.
+The rugged in-situ concrete retaining walls of the riverbank morph into slightly more refined board-marked concrete on the ground floor, which gives way to Corten rainscreen cladding above.

 Awards